Last updated on August 19th, 2023 at 07:03 pm

 First, if you have young children or elderly family members living in your home, it’s important to err on the side of caution.
 Both groups are more susceptible to health problems caused by cold temperatures, so it’s vital to ensure your home is never too cold.
 Second, remember that different home parts will be used for other activities.
 For example, you’ll want your bedroom to be slightly cooler than your living room so you can sleep comfortably at night.

-Now that we’ve answered the question “what is the ideal temperature for a home?” it’s time to tackle the following question: “how cold is too cold for a house?”
+Now that we’ve answered the question “what is the ideal average room temperature for a home?” it’s time to tackle the following question: “how cold is too cold for a house?”
 Unfortunately, there’s no easy answer to this question.
 The World Health Organization recommends that the inside of your home reach no lower than 64 degrees Fahrenheit, but this is only a general guideline.

 You can look for warning signs indicating your home may be too cold.